-Near the end of your treatment journey, you may be presented with several types of retainers to choose from.
-Each type of retainer is different, and not all of them are ideal for Invisalign users.
+Near the end of your smile journey, you may be presented with several types of retainers to choose from.
+Each type of retainer is different, and not all of them are ideal for clear aligner users.
 In this blog post, we’ll cover the following:

 - Types of retainers,

 - What makes each type of retainer unique,

 - Things you should consider when choosing the best type of retainer for your teeth straightening goals, and